stevemarple/arduino-CommandHandler/README.md

 =============

-CommandHandler is a library for Arduino and other Wiring-type environments to implment command parsing from serial data streams where characters arrive separately.
+CommandHandler is a library for Arduino and other Wiring-type environments to implement command parsing from serial data streams where characters arrive separately.

-The library des not use any dynamic memory allocation and the caller is required to pass in the buffer required, thereby allowing full control of the memory used.
+The library does not use any dynamic memory allocation.
+The caller is required to pass in the buffer required, thereby allowing full control of the memory used.